 - Refuse to employ or refuse to continue to employ a person, or

-- Discriminate against any person with regard to employment or any erm of condition of employment,
+- Discriminate against any person with regard to employment or any term of the condition of employment,

 How does this apply?

-“Family Status” is defined in the Act as the status of being related to another person by blood, marriage or adoption.
-The Act prohibits discrimination or negative treatment towards an individual based on their relationship to a family member.
+“Family Status” is defined in the Act as the status of being related to another person by blood, marriage, or adoption.
+The Act prohibits discrimination or negative treatment towards an individual based on their relationship with a family member.
 For example, it would be contrary to the Act to fire an individual because their spouse, who worked for the same employer, was fired.